hyperledger/iroha-deploy/ansible/roles/iroha-docker/README.md

 ## Run migration
 To run the migration change these parameters to the following state.
 ```
-iroha_use_rdb: True
+iroha_use_rocksdb: True
-iroha_migrate_rdb: True
+iroha_migrate_rocksdb: True
 ```
-This state means that you want to migrate WSV to Rocksdb. `iroha_migrate_rdb: True` will prepare the temporary containers and run migration script.
-Note that it will note run unless `iroha_use_rdb: True`, because only migration to Rocksdb is allowed.
+This state means that you want to migrate WSV to Rocksdb. `iroha_migrate_rocksdb: True` will prepare the temporary containers and run migration script.
+Note that it will note run unless `iroha_use_rocksdb: True`, because only migration to Rocksdb is allowed.

 ## Config after migration
-After you run migration return `iroha_migrate_rdb: False` state, otherwise you will try to migrate state once more and will fail.
+After you run migration return `iroha_migrate_rocksdb: False` state, otherwise you will try to migrate state once more and will fail.
-Also, make `iroha_use_rdb: True` state, so that you use Rocksdb WSV afterwards.
+Also, make `iroha_use_rocksdb: True` state, so that you use Rocksdb WSV afterwards.

 ```
-iroha_use_rdb: True
+iroha_use_rocksdb: True
-iroha_migrate_rdb: False
+iroha_migrate_rocksdb: False
 ```
 ## Restoring Postgres WSV state that was right before migration